-In this 2-hour continuing education webinar, Lisa Vallejos, PhD, LPC will help attendees learn to adopt a critical lens in their practices and conceptualizations of client wellness, as well as how to become an advocate for justice and equity in mental health care.
+In this course, Lisa Vallejos, PhD, LPC will help attendees learn to adopt a critical lens in their practices and conceptualizations of client wellness, as well as how to become an advocate for justice and equity in mental health care.

 This introductory continuing education webinar is designed to help mental health clinicians: